NKUhealong/NKUhealong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now an assistant professor at Shenzhen University and I have received my PhD from Nankai University in 2025, advised by Prof. Tao Li.
-I was sponsored by the China Scholarship Council (CSC) and participated in a joint doctoral training program at the Agency for Science, Technology and Research (A*STAR) in Singapore from September 2023 to September 2024 under the supervision of Dr Huazhu Fu.
-My email：healong2020(AT)163(DOT)com and healong(AT)szu(DOT)edu(DOT)cn.
+I was sponsored by the China Scholarship Council (CSC) and participated in a joint doctoral training program at the Agency for Science, Technology and Research (A*STAR) in Singapore from September 2023 to September 2024 under the supervision of Dr [Huazhu Fu](https://hzfu.github.io/).
+My email：healong2020@163.com and healong@szu.edu.cn.

 My research interest includes medical image analysis,semi-supervised learning and computer vision.